 Read more about Shodo:

 Origami might be one of the most famous traditional Japanese hobbies without a doubt.
 Everyone heard about the art of paper folding.
-Those who think they are not craftsy, do not worry, there are absolute beginner courses on Skillshare, so you can pick up the basics in no time and eventually turn into an origami pro.
 You don’t have an idea of how magical this art is until you created your first crane or hummingbird.

 On Viator, you can also find fascinating Live online Origami Workshops you can take privately to learn more about the art of Origami from a Japanese origami expert.
 It’s also one of the best gifts for origami lovers of all ages.